-Students are required to participate in a week-long in-person colloquium to meet daily 10 am to 4:30 pm during Week Three (the week of July 6th) as well as to meet online weekly (Wednesdays 10:00-2:00pm) throughout the program for additional instruction and to create collaborative working groups or individualized plans for study and praxis.
-An academic component comprised of readings, film viewings and discussion posts will provide a theoretical foundation and shared language to discuss shared themes across individual and group projects.
+Students are required to participate in a week-long in-person colloquium to meet daily 10 am-4:30 pm during Week Three (the week of July 6th, M-Th on campus and F off-campus field trip) as well as to meet online weekly (Wednesdays 10:00-2:00pm) throughout the program for additional instruction and to create collaborative working groups or individualized plans for study and praxis.
+Students should plan to attend class sessions with their camera on and work collaboratively with the learning community.
+An academic component comprising readings, film viewings and discussion posts will provide a theoretical foundation and shared language to discuss shared themes across individual and group projects.
 This program can be taken for 12 or 16 credits.
 Students will be expected to document their learning activities and share progress on their project with the class at regular intervals throughout the quarter.
 To earn full credit in this online class, students must plan to participate meaningfully in all class sessions with their camera on.

 Anticipated Credit Equivalencies: